JUNIOR ACHIEVEMENT USA Leadership

 Steve served 18 years in the field with JA of Wisconsin prior to coming to Junior Achievement in 2004 as the regional vice president of the Western U.S. Promoted to senior vice president of the Midwestern U.S. region in July of 2006, Steve became SVP — Operations of the newly created Junior Achievement USA in 2009.

-Steve is responsible for providing service to 47 field markets with a focus on training and district operations.
+Steve is responsible for providing service to 26 field markets with a focus on training, individual giving and district operations.

 "Junior Achievement has given me a sense of what adults go through with budget issues."